DAYS AND HOURS OF OPERATION

-Boone Hall Plantation is open for tours 9am-5pm Tuesday-Saturday and 12pm-5pm on Sundays.
-Closed on Mondays.
+Boone Hall Plantation is open for tours 9am-5pm Monday-Saturday and 12pm-5pm on Sundays.

 Closed on Thanksgiving Day and Christmas Day.

-We are also closed for regular tour operations on three other days during the year when special events are being presented.
-Those events are the Lowcountry Oyster Festival, usually presented the last Sunday in January, The Scottish Games, usually presented the first Saturday in November, and Wine Under The Oaks, usually presented the first Sunday in December.
-Check the special events page on the website at https://www.boonehallplantation.com/special-events/ for specific details.
+We are also closed for regular tour operations on two other days during the year when special events are being presented.
+Those events are the Lowcountry Oyster Festival, usually presented the last Sunday in January and Wine Under The Oaks, usually presented the first Sunday in December.
+Check the special events page on the website for specific details..

 TOURS AND ADMISSION

 Children 5 and under admitted free with accompanying adult

 What is included with admission?